If Jesus Rose from the Dead, then (#36) After Departing He Would Have Sent the Holy Spirit

 If anyone loves me, he will keep my word, and my Father will love him, and we will come to him and make our home with him.
 John 14:23

-Yes, it is true that the Holy Spirit is God and to say that the Holy Spirit lives within you is to sufficiently say that God lives within you.
-But the triune nature of God would forbid us to allow our thinking to wander far enough away that we begin to tear God apart… to find our thoughts more inclined toward thinking that we serve three separate gods.
+The Scriptures here give testimony of the triune nature of God in that you and I are indwelt by the Father, the Son, and the Holy Spirit.
+It is true that the Holy Spirit is God and to say that the Holy Spirit lives within you is to sufficiently say that God lives within you.
+But the triune nature of God would forbid us to allow our thinking to wander far enough away that we begin to tear God apart… to find our thoughts more inclined toward thinking that we serve three separate gods who dwell in separate places.
 No, we serve one, triune God.
 It is the fullness of God which dwells in you: Father, Son and Holy Spirit.

 This is why Paul can say rightly that Christ lives within him: